 While various anti-fog solutions are available to help prevent fogging, it's important to note that not all solutions work the same.
 In fact, some myths surrounding safety glasses' anti-fog solutions need to be debunked.

-For starters, they often require frequent reapplication, which can be inconvenient and time-consuming.
-Some anti-fog sprays and wipes can also leave behind a residue that attracts dirt and debris, making your lenses even dirtier in the long run.
+A: While anti-fog sprays and wipes might seem like a convenient quick fix, they're not always the best choice.
+These products often require frequent reapplication, which can be both inconvenient and time-consuming.
+Moreover, some of these sprays and wipes can leave a residue that attracts dirt and debris, leading to even dirtier lenses over time.

 How to Keep Safety Glasses From Fogging Up- The Ultimate Solution